PauseAI/pauseai-website/src/posts/theory-of-change.md

 Even experts in the field have been consistently surprised by how quickly AI has been improving.
 - **Our psychology**.
 Read more about how our [psychology makes it very difficult](/psychology-of-x-risk) for us to internalize how bad things can get.

+## How do we pause?

+Because of the race dynamics mentioned above, we should not expect a local pause.
+We need an _international pause_.
+We can get there in two ways:

+1. **An international treaty**.
+We [banned blinding laser weapons](https://en.wikipedia.org/wiki/Protocol_on_Blinding_Laser_Weapons) and [CFCs](https://en.wikipedia.org/wiki/Montreal_Protocol) through a treaty, so we can also ban superhuman AI through a treaty.
+These treaties are often initiated by a small group of countries, and then other countries join in.
+A [summit](/summit) is often the event where such a treaty is initiated and signed.
+We need to convince our politicians to initialize treaty negotiations.
+This requires public awareness, public support, and finally a feeling of responsibility on the part of the politicians.
+2. **A unilateral supply-chain pause**.
+The AI supply chain is highly centralized.
+Virtually all AI chips used in training runs are designed by NVidia, produced by TSMC, which uses lithography machines by ASML.
+If any of these monopolies were to pause, the entire AI industry would pause.
+We can achieve this by lobbying these companies, and by lobbying the governments that have leverage over these companies.

 ## What do we do to get there?